vitest-dev/vitest/docs/api/expect.md

   `expect` is used to create assertions.
 In this context `assertions` are functions that can be called to assert a statement.
 Vitest provides `chai` assertions by default and also `Jest` compatible assertions build on top of `chai`.

   For example, this code asserts that an `input` value is equal to `2`.
-If it's not, assertion will throw an error, and the test will fail.
+If it's not, the assertion will throw an error, and the test will fail.

   ```ts
   import { expect } from 'vitest'